gregwhitaker/nats-streaming-example/README.md

 An example of using [NATS](https://nats.io) for streaming messaging.

+## Prerequisites
+The examples require a local NATS streaming server to be running.
+To start a NATS streaming server as a Docker container run the following commands:

+    $ docker pull nats-streaming
+    $ docker run -p 4222:4222 -p 8222:8222 -d --name nats-streaming nats-streaming

 ## Bugs and Feedback
 For bugs, questions and discussions please use the [Github Issues](https://github.com/gregwhitaker/nats-streaming-example/issues).